DocAdam/adamthepugh/site/docs/about.md

 - onboarding acquired products into existing documentation practices
 - improving how documentation gets planned, measured, and delivered

+Earlier in my career, I also did game testing at Nintendo and later participated in product testing through Exploding Kittens’ Test Pilot program — experiences that reinforced my interest in usability, testing, and how real people interact with products.

 ## How I think about the work

 I care a lot about usefulness.

 I like documentation that helps people complete a task, understand a system, find what matters, or make better decisions.
 I also like building practical solutions when the work needs more than writing alone.

-This site is organized like a help system because that is the kind of work I do best: turning complexity into something clearer, more usable, and easier to navigate.
+This site is organized like a help system because that is the kind of work I do best: making complicated systems easier to navigate and easier to use.